 December 28- The Madison Battle for the Belt

-December 31- The OhioQuest New Years Youth Open
+December 31- The OhioQuest Holiday Hammer New Years Youth and Girls Open (Canfield, OH)

-January 3- The Fairless Odd Age Youth Open
+January 3- The Fight at Fairless Odd Age Youth Open

 January 10- The Oberlin Youth Open